saintasia/portfolio/src/pages/flora-u/index.md

 <div class="Container-slim">

 ##Role and approach
-This project was a part of a bootcamp, and had to be completed within three weeks.
+This project was a part of a bootcamp, and had to be completed within **three weeks**.
 I was in charge of market research, surveys, user interviews and rounds of user testing.
 Using the aquired information I could then transfer what I learned into the UI design for the high-fidelity prototype and UI styleguide for furhter use.

 ![design thinking][design-thinking]